github-changelog-generator/github-changelog-generator/CONTRIBUTING.md

 This is rendered as Web pages on [Rubydoc.info][github-changelog-generator on Rubydoc.info].

-The completeness of the API documentation is measured on [our page on the Inch CI Web site][github-changelog-generator on Inch CI]
+The completeness of the API documentation is measured on [our page on the Inch CI website][github-changelog-generator on Inch CI].

 ### man page